GreptimeTeam/docs/docs/nightly/en/user-guide/operations/capacity-plan.md

 please refer to the [storage configuration](./configuration.md#storage-options) documentation.

 Cloud storage is highly recommended for data storage due to its simplicity in managing storage.
-With cloud storage, only about 200GB of local storage space is needed for the Write-Ahead Log (WAL) caching data.
+With cloud storage, only about 200GB of local storage space is needed for query-related caches and Write-Ahead Log (WAL).

 However, if you prefer using a local file system for data storage, you need to consider the volume of data.